muchdogesec/txt2stix/README.md

 	* similar to `ai_settings_extractions` but defines the model used to generate relationships.
 Only one model can be provided.
 Passed in same format as `ai_settings_extractions`
 	* See `tests/manual-tests/cases-ai-relationships.md` for some examples

-## Adding new extractions/lookups/aliases
+## Adding new extractions

-It is very likely you'll want to extend txt2stix to include new extractions, aliases, and/or lookups.
-The following is possible:
+It is very likely you'll want to extend txt2stix to include new extractions to;

 * Add a new lookup extraction: add your lookup to `includes/lookups` as a `.txt` file.
 Lookups should be a list of items seperated by new lines to be searched for in documents.
 Once this is added, update `includes/extractions/lookup/config.yaml` with a new record pointing to your lookup.
 You can now use this lookup time at script run-time.
 * Add a new AI extraction: Edit `includes/extractions/ai/config.yaml` with a new record for your extraction.
 You can craft the prompt used in the config to control how the LLM performs the extraction.
-* Add a new alias: add a your alias to `includes/aliases` as a `.csv` file.
-Alias files should have two columns `value,alias`, where `value` is the document in the original document to replace and `alias` is the value it should be replaced with.
-Once this is added, update `includes/extractions/alias/config.yaml` with a new record pointing to your alias.
-You can now use this lookup time at script run-time.

 Currently it is not possible to easily add any other types of extractions (without modifying the logic at a code level).